 1-3 hours.
 Supervised experience with an off-campus industry or agency using applied chemistry.
-Prerequisite: instructor's permission.

 CHEM 285 Selected Topics

 1-4 hours.
 Scheduled as a regular class with topics chosen to meet the special needs and interests of students, faculty, or visiting professors.